-The disappearing basal ganglia sign is one of the early signs of an MCA infarction.
+The disappearing basal ganglia sign is one of the early signs of a middle cerebral artery (MCA) infarction.
 It is defined as the loss of delineation of the basal ganglia, due to blurring of their grey-white matter interface and hypoattenuation, consequent to cytotoxic oedema at the time of an ischaemic event.

 It is best appreciated when compared to the contralateral side.